-This post describes steps you can take to change Windows Terminal launch mode in Windows 11.
+This post describes the steps to change the Windows Terminal launch mode in Windows 11.

-Unlike the previous shell apps in Windows, Windows Terminal comes with many features including multiple tabs, panes, Unicode and UTF-8 character support, a GPU accelerated text rendering engine, themes customization with text, colors, backgrounds, and shortcuts.
+Unlike the previous shell apps in Windows, Windows Terminal has many features, including multiple tabs, panes, Unicode and UTF-8 character support, a GPU-accelerated text rendering engine, and themes customization with text, colors, backgrounds, and shortcuts.

-By default, Windows Terminal will now open when certain command functions are executed in Windows 11.
+Windows Terminal will default open when certain command functions are executed in Windows 11.

-Windows Terminal has a launch mode setting that will make the app open as maximized, full screen, or in a window.
-If you want Windows Terminal to always launch in specific mode, below is how to change that.
+Windows Terminal has a launch mode setting that will open the app as maximized, full screen, or in a window.
+If you want Windows Terminal to always launch in a specific mode, below is how to change that.

 How to change Windows Terminal launch mode in Windows 11

-As described above, Windows Terminal has a launch mode setting that will make the app open as maximized, full screen, or in a window.
+As described above, Windows Terminal has a launch mode setting that will open the app as maximized, full screen, or in a window.

 Below is how to change the launch mode.

-Once the app opens, click on the down arrow button on the top bar, and select Settings on the context menu or press the keyboard shortcut Ctrl + , (comma).
+Once the app opens, click the down arrow button on the top bar, select Settings on the context menu, or press the keyboard shortcut Ctrl +, (comma).

 On the Settings pane, under Startup, change the Launch mode to one of the following:

-- Maximized = Launch the terminal in maximized window.
+- Maximized = Launch the Terminal in a maximized window.

-- Full screen = Launch the terminal in full screen window.
+- Full screen = Launch the Terminal in a full-screen window.

-- Focus = Launch the terminal in normal window and hide the tabs and title bar.
+- Focus = Launch the Terminal in a normal window and hide the tabs and title bar.